 As shown in Table 1, the EPPA model has an advanced biofuel sector which represents lignocellulosic conversion of biomass (Reilly and Paltsev, 2007).
-Biofuels offer a significant alternative, particularly under a carbon dioxide emissions constraint, but is ultimately limited by rising land prices.
-If this alternative is not available, then the hydrogen vehicle fleet would penetrate earlier and at higher mark-ups as shown for the U.S. in the 550 with No Biofuels scenario (Figure 8).
-Hydrogen vehicles can enter the market within the 2100 time horizon even at vehicle markups of up to 3.0, nearly twice the level when biofuels are available.
+Biofuels offer a significant vehicle fuel alternative, particularly under a carbon dioxide emissions constraint, but are ultimately limited by rising land prices.
+If this alternative is not available, then the hydrogen vehicle fleet would penetrate earlier and at higher mark-ups as shown for the USA in the 550 ppmv with No Biofuels scenario (Figure 11).
+Hydrogen vehicles can enter the market within the 2100 time horizon even at vehicle mark-ups of up to 3.0, nearly twice the level when biofuels are available.